 Willard is a rearing facility only, adult salmon cannot make it back to the hatchery due to large waterfalls on the Little White Salmon River.
 The hatchery returns many more young salmon than would occur through natural spawning alone.
 Nearly one million salmon are returned to the Columbia River system yearly.

 Currently the hatchery produces two million upriver bright fall Chinook salmon annually, released into the Little White Salmon River.
-Around one million coho salmon are transferred to the Yakama Nation in north central Washington.
+The hatchery also raises up to 1.2 million coho salmon annually in partnership with the Yakama Nation.
+These fish are transferred to various acclimation sites in north central Washington where they are released.

 Willard National Fish Hatchery is located on the Little White Salmon River, approximately five miles upstream from the Little White Salmon National Fish Hatchery.
 We are located above an impassable natural waterfall and migrating adult salmon are unable to reach the Willard facility.
 Adult fish are collected and spawned at the Little White Salmon facility and eggs are shipped to Willard to initiate fish production.
 The hatchery includes 80.10 acres of land and we are co-located with the U.S. Geological Survey's Columbia River Research Laboratory.